cocojoe/CoinbasePro/README.md

 ## Little John

-If you have checked out the repo, you will see there is an Application called `Little John`, a homage to [Robin Hood](https://en.wikipedia.org/wiki/Robin_Hood_(1973_film)) and [Robinhood](https://robinhood.com/) the awesome trading app.
+If you have checked out the repo, you will see there is an Application called `Little John`, a homage to [Disney's Robin Hood](https://en.wikipedia.org/wiki/Robin_Hood_(1973_film)) and [Robinhood](https://robinhood.com/) the awesome trading app.

 It features basic usage of the current functionality.
-By default it will try to read a `Config.plist` from the project's root folder.
+By default it will try to read a `Credentials.plist` from the project's root folder.
+> Note: It's super insecure to store credential information in a plist, this is only a convenience for myself testing locally :) Do not use this in a Production Environment ever.

 The format should be as follows:

 ```plist
 <?xml version="1.0" encoding="UTF-8"?>